Beckdus/Guild-on-Base-Learn-Roles/README.md

-data optimization and starta pull r
+data optimization and starta pull